wal-g/wal-g/docs/StorageTools.md

    Please note that the files are checked for their existence in the target storage only once at the very beginning.
 So if a new file appear in the target storage while the command is working, it may be overwritten even when `--overwrite` isn't specified.

+4. Add `--fail-fast` so that the command stops after the first error occurs with transferring any file.

+   Without this flag the command will try to move every file.

+   Regardless of the flag, the command will end with zero error code only if all the files have moved successfully.

-4. Add `-c (--concurrency)` to set the max number of concurrent workers that will move files.
+5. Add `-c (--concurrency)` to set the max number of concurrent workers that will move files.

-5. Add `-m (--max)` to set the max number of files to move in a single command run.
+6. Add `-m (--max)` to set the max number of files to move in a single command run.

-6. Add `--appearance-checks` to set the max number of checks for files to appear in the target storage, which will be performed after moving the file and before deleting it.
+7. Add `--appearance-checks` to set the max number of checks for files to appear in the target storage, which will be performed after moving the file and before deleting it.

    This option is recommended for use with storages that don't guarantee the read-after-write consistency.
    Otherwise, transferring files between them may cause a moment of time, when a file doesn't exist in both storages, which may lead to problems with restoring backups at that moment.

-7. Add `--appearance-checks-interval` to specify the min time interval between checks of the same file to appear in the target storage.
+8. Add `--appearance-checks-interval` to specify the min time interval between checks of the same file to appear in the target storage.

    The duration must be specified in the golang `time.Duration` [format](https://pkg.go.dev/time#ParseDuration).